IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2b-wordcount.md

   $ mvn package
   ```

 1. Choose one of the following options to run the WordCount sample application.
-For more information about the `streams://` and `swift://` storage options, see [I/O options](#io-options).
+For more information about the `streams://` and `swift://` storage options, see [Input/output options for IBM Streams Runner for Apache Beam](../beamrunner-5a-io/).

     - The following command uses `streams://` to provide the input, and writes the output to Object Storage.